japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 getStorageStatus: Array[StorageStatus]
 ----

-`getStorageStatus` posts a `GetStorageStatus` message to xref:storage:BlockManagerMasterEndpoint.adoc[] and waits for a response which becomes the return value.
+`getStorageStatus` posts a `GetStorageStatus` message to storage:BlockManagerMasterEndpoint.md[] and waits for a response which becomes the return value.

 == [[getBlockStatus]] `getBlockStatus` Method